Resources to support local areas’ roles and responsibilities in keeping people safe.

 This first national analysis of Safeguarding Adult Reviews (SARs) held in England between April 2017 - March 2019 seeks to identify priorities for sector-led improvement.
 A summary identifies the headline findings with further detail in the main report.
 Six shorter, targeted briefings take key findings and identifies key messages for taking the learning and improvement work forward.
 They are aimed at elected members, DASS and members of Safeguarding Adults Boards, practitioners, Safeguarding Adults Board chairs and business managers, Safeguarding Adults Review authors and individuals and their families.

 Safeguarding Adult Reviews - assessing the impact and managing the challenges of embedding learning

-A series of Zoom webinars over the coming months on Safeguarding Adult Reviews will address the challenges expressed by Safeguarding Adult Boards regarding how to embed the learning from SARS, how to choose the right methodology from a range of possible options, and how to determine that findings and recommendations have led to policy changes.
+A series of Zoom webinars Safeguarding Adult Reviews addressed the challenges expressed by Safeguarding Adult Boards regarding how to embed the learning from SARS, how to choose the right methodology from a range of possible options, and how to determine that findings and recommendations have led to policy changes.
 You can view the slides from the webinars: Assessing the impact and managing the challenges of embedding learning from Safeguarding Adult Reviews.

 Safeguarding Adults Boards

 National Escalation Protocol for issues from Safeguarding Adults Reviews from Safeguarding Adult Boards

 National Network for Chairs of Safeguarding Adults Boards (SAB) Annual Report 2019 – 2020.
 Previous reports and the results of surveys are available in the Adult Safeguarding Community of Practice in the Knowledge Hub group.